adriankast/nextjs-homepage/_posts/first-post.md

 ---
-title: '1.
-Blog Post - recent dev learnings'
+title: "1.
+Blog Post - recent dev learnings"
-excerpt: 'New year new things to try...I thought about blogging for quite some time and yet never found the time or muse to get started...but here it is - my first blog post 🎉.
+excerpt: "New year new things to try...I thought about blogging for quite some time and yet never found the time or muse to get started...but here it is - my first blog post 🎉.
 It is entirely about my recent learnings in frontend development (Typescript/React) and probably not too sophisticated since I’m effectively working with React since a year.
-I plan on doing future posts like this but might also cover other topics and would highly appreciate any feedback 🙏 and also reading about related learnings you’ve made.'
+I plan on doing future posts like this but might also cover other topics and would highly appreciate any feedback 🙏 and also reading about related learnings you’ve made."
-coverImage: '/assets/blog/preview/cover.jpg'
+coverImage: "/assets/blog/preview/cover.jpg"
-date: '2022-01-09T05:35:07.322Z'
+date: "2022-01-09T05:35:07.322Z"
 author:
   name: Adrian Kast
-  picture: '/assets/blog/authors/joe.jpeg'
+  picture: "/assets/blog/authors/joe.jpeg"
 ogImage:
-  url: '/assets/blog/preview/cover.jpg'
+  url: "/assets/blog/preview/cover.jpg"
 ---

 New year new things to try...I thought about blogging for quite some time and yet never found the time or muse to get started...but here it is - my first blog post 🎉.
 It is entirely about my recent learnings in frontend development (Typescript/React) and probably not too sophisticated since I’m effectively working with React since a year.
-I plan on doing future posts like this but might also cover other topics and would highly appreciate any feedback 🙏 and also reading about related learnings you’ve made. *January 9, 2022*
+I plan on doing future posts like this but might also cover other topics and would highly appreciate any feedback 🙏 and also reading about related learnings you’ve made. _January 9, 2022_

 **Topics**: